Biden says nothing will stop transition

 US Secretary of State Mike Pompeo predicted a "second Trump administration," in comments at odds with congratulatory phone calls from the leaders of Britain, France, Germany and Ireland to Biden.

-Trump installed loyalists in top positions at the Pentagon, one day after firing Defence Secretary Mark Esper, which could potentially make it easier to use US troops to respond to domestic protests.
+Trump installed loyalists in top positions at the Pentagon, one day after firing Defense Secretary Mark Esper, which could potentially make it easier to use US troops to respond to domestic protests.

 The Biden transition team has been unable to move into federal government office space or tap funds to hire staff because a Trump appointee who heads the federal office charged with recognising election results has not yet done so.